tjaditya/adityatj.github.io/adas-rover.md

 - systems-level thinking in robotics and ADAS
 - safety-aware, validation-driven development practices
-- clean separation between software logic and hardware execution
+- disciplined separation between software logic and hardware execution
-- disciplined incremental integration
+- controlled, incremental integration of complex features
 - understanding of how real-world ADAS systems are engineered and validated

 ---